PaulinaPacyna/type-hint-checker/README.md

 ```
 ## Disable warnings
-If you find annotation_checker too restrictive, you are welcome to adjust its behavior.
+If you find type_hint_checker too restrictive, you are welcome to adjust its behavior.
 You can choose to ignore whole files, functions, parameters or single lines
 ### Ignore a path
 If you don't want to check a certain file or folder, add the path to the `--exclude_files` argument.
 The argument must be a valid regex.
 To omit checking the directory `tests/` and the file `setup.py` use the following regex in your `.pre-commit-config`:
 ```yaml